ddzyne/ohsmart-client/README.md

  - Create a project folder in ./src/config/
  - Create a form.ts and a pages.ts file in that folder
- - Edit the .env file in the root directory accordingly
+ - Create a .production.env (for the build script) and .development.env (for the start script) file based on the .env file in the root directory

 #### pages.ts
 The pages file should have a default export of an array of page objects.